openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-thin-provisioning.md

 ## Configure Auto Extending of the Thin Pool (Configure Over-Provisioning protection)

 :::important
 The provisioner does not automatically enable monitoring (auto-extend) on the thin pool, as not all use cases necessitate auto-extension.
-In certain configurations, a thin pool may be necessary to extend, but it must not exceed a certain limit.
+In certain configurations, a thin pool may be required to extend, but not exceeding a certain limit.
 However, the lvm configuration does not offer a method to restrict the extension limit.
 Hence, it is left to the user to configure thin pool auto-extend as needed.
 :::